sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 We can see how much better the Final Frames look like after this infill.
 However, there was an underlying issue that was apparent in all of the Final Frames: cosmic rays.

 So far, the pipeline had not concerned itself with cosmic rays.
 However, now that we had a Final Frame with a value for every pixel, we could take care of the cosmic rays in the image.
-To do this, we decided to use the lacosmic python library (HELP link to lacosmic).
+To do this, we decided to use the [lacosmic](https://pypi.org/project/lacosmic/) Python library.
 This algorithm not only cleared the image of any cosmic rays, but it also got rid of any possible outliers the pipeline might have caused.
 For this reason, this step was the last step of the pipeline, giving Final Frames that look like the one below.

 <p align="center">
   <img src="ReadME Images/Final_Frame_After_Infill_And_CR_Removal.png" alt = "Final Frame before infill."/>